ETdoFresh/FishyEOS/FishNet/Plugins/FishyEOS/readme.md

-# Still under development!
-Currently in Pre-Production.
-But available if you want to try it out.
-Most likely will break. :)
+# !!Still under development!
+Currently in Pre-Production!!
+But posting it here in case you want to help try it out and help me test. :smile:
+If there are issues you want to report, let me know either here in [Issues](https://github.com/ETdoFresh/FishyEOS/issues).
+Or ask me [ETdoFresh] in [FirstGearGames Discord](https://discord.gg/Ta9HgDh4Hj).

 # FishyEOS
 An Epic Online Services (EOS) implementation for Fish-Networking.